 I love the gravy machine!
 Once the gravy (or soup, etc) is done, the machine extracts it from the pot and stores it in sealed bags for easy delivery

 The finished product looks something like this - Its a bit like having an executive chef come to your house, plan your menu, preparing your meal, serve it, and clean your kitchen.
-But how does it taste?

 For an unbiased opinion, we invited Christina and Justin to sample the Thanksgiving menu for themselves - see the results on the video below.